 Highlandtown A&E District

-Encompassing Highlandtown, Patterson Park and portions of Canton and Greektown, Highlandtown Arts has an interesting mix of galleries, artist studios and Southeast Baltimore’s largest collection of retail and industrial spaces.
+Encompassing Highlandtown, Patterson Park and portions of Canton and Greektown, Highlandtown Arts (also known as "ha!") has an interesting mix of galleries, artist studios and Southeast Baltimore’s largest collection of retail and industrial spaces.
 The area also benefits from several active community, neighborhood and merchants associations.

 ha! is home to the innovative Creative Alliance, a group of artists, educators, community organizers and audiences that, in their words, “aim to keep it loose, try new things and get people talking.”
 The Creative Alliance annually organizes hundreds of engaging events, from indie film screenings and cocktail conversations with a local mixologist to flamenco dance performances and free, family art-making fun.